-- Tarsal Tunnel Syndrome Care Our foot and ankle specialists may implement conservative treatments such as rest, elevation, massage, anti-inflammatory medications, steroid injections, arch supports (orthotics), and/or better-fitting shoes.
-If conservative treatment does not provide results, your physician may suggest surgery during which an incision made in the ligament, located below the inside of the ankle, allowing room for the nerve to expand.
-If a cyst is impinging on the nerve, it can be removed.
+If you have tarsal tunnel syndrome, your foot specialist may recommend nonsurgical treatments such as rest, elevation, massage, anti-inflammatory medications, steroid injections, arch supports (orthotics), and/or better-fitting shoes.
+If conservative treatment does not provide relief, you may need foot surgery to relieve pressure in the tarsal tunnel.
+During this procedure, a foot surgeon will make an incision in the ligament located below the inside of the ankle, allowing room for the affected nerve to expand.
+Or, if a cyst is impinging on the nerve, it can be removed during surgery.